shtoystack/docker-guacamole/README.md

 # Available tags

-`1.4.0` `latest` , version 1.4.0, based on latest Tomcat, PostgresJDBC driver and S6 Overlay available at time of build.
+`1.4.0` `latest` , version 1.4.0, uses PostgreSQL 13, based on latest Tomcat (Ubuntu base), PostgresJDBC driver and S6 Overlay available at time of build.

+`1.4.0-pg14` `latest-pg14` , version 1.4.0, uses PostgreSQL 14, based on latest Tomcat (Ubuntu base), PostgresJDBC driver and S6 Overlay available at time of build.

+`1.4.0-bullseye` `latest-bullseye`, version 1.4.0, uses PostgreSQL 14, based on latest Tomcat (latest available Debian Bullseye base image), PostgresJDBC driver and S6 Overlay available at time of build.

-`1.3.0` , version 1.3.0, based on latest Tomcat, PostgresJDBC driver available at time of build, and S6 Overlay 2.2.0.3.
+`alpine`, version 1.4.0, build from scratch from Alpine Edge, using latest Tomcat, PostgresJDBC driver available at time of build, and S6 Overlay 2.2.0.3.

+## Stale/unmaintained tags

-`github` compiled from available source code on github for guacamole-client and guacamole-server.
+`github` `test` compiled from available source code on github for guacamole-client and guacamole-server.

+`1.3.0` version 1.3.0, based on latest Tomcat, PostgresJDBC driver available at time of build, and S6 Overlay 2.2.0.3.

 `1.4.0-s6_v3` updated to s6 overlay 3.0.0.0 and tomcat:9.0.58-jre11 (note: This image is built on a custom build of s6 overlay.
 It will be renamed as latest when s6 overlay is fixed and I can use the [release tarballs](https://github.com/just-containers/s6-overlay/releases/).)